EgoCor: an R package to facilitate the use of exponential semi-variograms for modelling the local spatial correlation structure in social epidemiology: The EgoCor package

 \end{kframe} \end{knitrout}

 All predictors are significant.
-Using the \code{vario.reg.prep()} function we now assign the studentized residuals of the regression model to the spatial coordinates and investigate which maximal distance provides the best exponential semi-variogram model fit for the studentized residuals.
+Using the \texttt{vario.reg.prep()} function we now assign the studentized residuals of the regression model to the spatial coordinates and investigate which maximal distance provides the best exponential semi-variogram model fit for the studentized residuals saved in \texttt{v.prep}: \begin{knitrout} \begin{kframe}

-We start at similar distances to the ones chosen for the raw data obtaining the output shown in Figure \ref{birthweight3}.
-Then we opt out of the \pkg{shiny} display option to save the output of \code{vario.mod()} in \code{models} for future use: